Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

-The Maryland Terrapins (3-0) are a heavy 14.5-point favorite heading into their matchup on Saturday, September 25, 2021 against the Kent State Golden Flashes (1-2).
-The contest has a point total set at 70.
+The Maryland Terrapins (3-0) are two-touchdown favorites on Saturday, September 25, 2021 against the Kent State Golden Flashes (1-2).
+The over/under for the game is set at 71.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.